Wall Street Pummels Tapestry Inc. (TPR) After Recent Earnings Report

-Tapestry Inc. (NYSE:TPR) went up by 4.58% from its latest closing price compared to the recent 1-year high of $49.67.
-The company’s stock price has collected 6.10% of gains in the last five trading sessions.
+Tapestry Inc. (NYSE:TPR) went down by -4.83% from its latest closing price compared to the recent 1-year high of $49.67.
+The company’s stock price has collected -14.19% of loss in the last five trading sessions.
 Barron’s reported on 02/10/22 that Tapestry Boosts Fiscal-Year Revenue Forecast and the Stock Rises

 Is It Worth Investing in Tapestry Inc. (NYSE :TPR) Right Now?

-Tapestry Inc. (NYSE:TPR) scored a price-to-earnings ratio above its average ratio, recording 13.58 x from its present earnings ratio.
-Plus, the 36-month beta value for TPR is at 1.43.
+Tapestry Inc. (NYSE:TPR) scored a price-to-earnings ratio above its average ratio, recording 11.65 x from its present earnings ratio.
+Plus, the 36-month beta value for TPR is at 1.40.
+Opinions of the stock are interesting as 11 analysts out of 24 who provided ratings for Tapestry Inc. declared the stock was a “buy,” while 6 rated the stock as “overweight,” 7 rated it as “hold,” and 0 as “sell.”

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse